 - Applications received after 2 years from the original date of expiry of the licence will incur a re-joining fee of $180 (ex GST).
 This fee is additional to the licence renewal fee.
 Renewal will provide five full years of certification from the date of issue of the renewed licence.
 Applicants also have to show proof of continued proficiency before their certification is renewed.

-Suspension or Cancellation of a Certificate of Competency
+Suspension or Cancellation of an ADAS Licence

 - Obtained the certificate on the basis of false or misleading information or a failure to disclose or provide required information